rdebusscher/quarkus-course/fundamentals/README.md

 ## Configuration

 Application configuration is important and Quarkus support the MicroProfile Config API and some extensions for this purpose.
 The directory _config_ has an application with some examples.

+## Database access

+An example and some important aspects in the setup can be found in the directory _panache_.

+## MicroStream intro

+An example of using MicroStream within Quarkus, without the need for any extension, is located in the GitHub repo https://github.com/rdebusscher/microstream-quarkus-patterns/tree/main/plain.